 North Omaha’s predominant historical housing structure style may be the American Foursquare.
-Built from the 1890s through the 1930s, they were simple, large homes for lower middle class families.
+Popular from the 1890s through the 1930s, the American Foursquare style homes were simple, large homes for lower middle class families.
 Basically square, they were two and 1/2 stories tall with a very boxy design.
+Every American Foursquare house has a pyramidal roof.
 They featured a dormer in the center of the roof and often had a large front porch with wide stairs.
 Usually with arched entries between common rooms inside, they also had built-in cabinetry and Craftsman-style woodwork.
-These examples are on Evans St. near N. 25th.

 Many of the American Foursquare homes in North Omaha were built as Sears houses, with complete kits shipped straight through the community on the Belt Line Railway, and then trucked into the neighborhoods.
 These homes can be found in several neighborhoods, including the Minne Lusa, Miller Park, Saratoga, Kountze Park, Near North Side, Long School, Highlander, Prospect Hill, Walnut Hill, Orchard Hill, Fontenelle, and Belevedre, among others.

 As you drive along Florence Boulevard, many historic styles pop out.
 One of the most distinguished is called Colonial Revival.
+This style of house was most popular nationally during the 1940s.
+However, several in North Omaha predate that decade.
 Most of them have rectangular shapes and symmetrical appearances.
 They look like Colonial-era houses, bringing together columned entries, columns and more.
 Sometimes they will have full-width porches with slender classical columns, an front door that shines through and six or eight pane windows.
 This North Omaha example is on Florence Boulevard north of Ames Avenue.

 One of my favorite styles of buildings in North Omaha is called Commercial Vernacular.
 Old commercial style buildings in North Omaha were built between 1860 and 1910, with flat roofs, flat fronts and few details or ornamentation.
 This example is located at N. 30th and Evans Street.